Tax Information for Foreign Nationals

 - If you are paid scholarship/fellowship, make sure to pay estimated taxes to Illinois.

-- The International Office has common tax scenarios and other useful information and links on their website.
+- The Office of International Student and Scholar Services has common tax scenarios and other useful information and links on their website.

 IRS tax resources

 - IRS Foreign Students and Scholars is the main page for foreign national taxation with links to all of their publications.